 Just ensure they do not taste raw spices or smell red chilli powder as they may look like cake sprinkles and powdered colour but are far from that.

-Keep the infatuation with spices on, that is a admire from far.
+Keep the infatuation with spices, that is admire from far.

 Play a little spice quiz with them and let them feel the spices with their hands.